eloqdata/eloq-website/website/blog/2024-08-22-benchmark-cluster/index.md

 tags: [Company]
 ---

-In previous blog, we benchmarked **EloqKV** to evaluate it as an in-memory cache, focusing on single-node performance.
-In this blog, we focus on a cluster of **Eloq** servers.
+In our [previous blog](/blog/2024/08/22/benchmark-single-node), we benchmarked **EloqKV** to evaluate it as an in-memory cache, focusing on single-node performance.
+In this blog, we focus on a cluster of **Eloq** servers and discuss why **EloqKV** clustering is a fundmentally better solution.

 <!--truncate-->